 4. Direct Therapy

 The professionals supporting the child are kept informed on a regular basis regarding the child’s therapeutic progress.
-The clinical team liaise regularly with residential and educational staff to ensure that the direct therapy is having a tangible impact on the child’s presentation within the home and school environment.
+The clinical team liaises regularly with residential and educational staff to ensure that the direct therapy is having a tangible impact on the child’s presentation within the home and school environment.